 She was acclaimed globally for her skill, graciousness, and talent in convening the Decade of Women non-governmental forum in Nairobi in 1985.
 There were over 1,300 workshops and thousands of women from the world over.
 Many of these women were on opposite sides of the political fence, and Nita Barrow and her staff ensured the smooth running of this potentially volatile event.

 In 1986, she was appointed Barbados' permanent representative to the United Nations.
 She was in the Commonwealth's eminent person's group that tried to get the opposing parties in South Africa to a negotiating table.

-She received two honorary doctorates, one from MacMaster University in Canada and one from the University of the West Indies and was made an Honorary Fellow from the Royal College of Nursing, Great Britain.
+She received two honorary doctorates, one from MacMaster University in Canada and one from the University of the West Indies.
+She was made an Honorary Fellow by the Royal College of Nursing, Great Britain.
 Barrow was the Governor-general of Barbados from June 1990 to her death on December 19, 1995.